-When you plan to run the experiment, you will need to call the getVariationWithListener with the experiment name (same as the one displayed in your dashboard) to get the experiment data:
+When you plan to run the experiment, you will need to call the getVariationWithListener with the experiment name (same as the one displayed in your dashboard) to get the experiment data.
+You have also to set a default value in case of no connection to the server.
+"Buy it now" is the default value in the following code snippet.

 '''

 // Get and setup the variation

-ABTest.getVariationWithListener("Experiment1", VariationListener() {
+ABTest.getVariationWithListener("Experiment1", "Buy it now", new VariationListener() {

 @Override

 public void onVariationAvailable(String value) {

 final String buyMessage = value;

-}

-});

 '''